HunterKane/Machine-Learning-Heart-Disease-Clasification-Project/README.md

 # Predicting Heart Disease Using Machine Learning

-## Python based machine learning and data science libraries in an attmept to build a machine learning model that can predict whether or not someone has heart disease based on their medical attributes.
+## Python based machine learning and data science libraries in an attempt to build a machine learning model that can predict whether or not someone has heart disease based on their medical attributes.

 Table Of Contents

 ### Purpose of Project - To demonstrate real life example of what a data science and machine learning proof of concept might look like.
-- The original data set came from the Cleavland data UCI Machine Learning Repository:[link](https:/archive.ics.uci.edu/ml/datasets/heart+Disease)
+- The original data set came from the Cleveland data UCI Machine Learning Repository:[link](https:/archive.ics.uci.edu/ml/datasets/heart+Disease)
 - There is also a version of it available on Kaggle. [link](https://kaggle.com/ronitf/heart-disease-uci)